MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/scheduled-catch-up-scans-windows-defender-antivirus.md

 Scheduled scans will run at the day and time you specify.
 You can use Group Policy, PowerShell, and WMI to configure scheduled scans.

 >[!NOTE]
->If a computer is unplugged and running on battery during a scheduled scan, the scheduled scan will stop with event 1002, which states that the scan stopped before completion.
-Windows Defender Antivirus will run a scan at the next scheduled time.
+>If a computer is unplugged and running on battery during a scheduled full scan, the scheduled scan will stop with event 1002, which states that the scan stopped before completion.
+Windows Defender Antivirus will run a full scan at the next scheduled time.

 **Use Group Policy to schedule scans:**